CAHLR/OATutor-Stats-Demo/README.md

 - `clean_up_null_values`: clean up the prompt where null values of the parameters are inserted
 -  `remove_wrappers`: remove the wrappers in the prompt_template
 - `reformat_hint`: reformat the hint to latex styles

--
-## Front-end Set up and Requirements
+## Front-end set up and Requirements

 The installation assumes that you already have Git, Node.js, and npm installed.